 - Never stretch either the full signature or elements of the signature.

-- Never recreate your signature using either unauthorised colours or more than one colour.
+- Never recreate your signature using either unauthorized colours or more than one colour.

 - Never change the relative size or spacing of the type.